The Last Days of Pompeii

 Approx. 158,500 words

-Pontius Pilate (Basil Rathbone) and former gladiator Marcus (Preston Foster) confer in Pompeii in 1935 film.
+Pontius Pilate (Basil Rathbone) and former gladiator Marcus (Preston Foster) confer in 1935 film.

 Some other last days

-The Last Days of Pompeii (1935): Director Ernest B. Schoedsack; writer Ruth Rose; story by James Ashmore Creelman, Melvin Baker; featuring Preston Foster, Basil Rathbone, David Holt, Alan Hale, John Wood, Dorothy Wilson
+The Last Days of Pompeii (1935): Film, 96 minutes; director Ernest B. Schoedsack; writer Ruth Rose; story by James Ashmore Creelman, Melvin Baker; featuring Preston Foster, Basil Rathbone, David Holt, Alan Hale, John Wood, Dorothy Wilson

 Producers of the 1935 film entitled The Last Days of Pompeii were quite open about their film not being an adaptation of Edward Bulwer-Lytton's novel of the same name.
 The only credit given the author in the film's credits are "description of Pompeii which has inspired the physical setting of this picture."